ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `core/endorser/fake/query_executor.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/endorser/fake/support.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/endorser/fake/tx_simulator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/endorser/mocks/channel_state_retriever.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/endorser/mocks/plugin_mapper.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/endorser/mocks/query_creator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/endorser/mocks/transient_store_retriever.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/mock/cc_event_listener.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/mock/cc_event_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/mock/custom_tx_processor.go`: The first 7 lines do not contain the pattern(s): Copyright, License.